tylerapritchard/TESSGI_Tut_Step0/Step0.md

   - If you completed <u>Stretch Goal #2</u> you can also delete your `TESS` environment (using `conda remove --name TESS --all`) and try again by creating a new environment.

-- If something is broken in the Jupyter notebook environment you can restart the kernel by going to the 'kernel' menu, or `control-c` the "notebook server" in your terminal and re-start it to re-initialize everything.
+- If something is broken in the Jupyter notebook environment, you can restart the kernel by going to the 'kernel' menu, or `control-c` the "notebook server" in your terminal and re-start it to re-initialize everything.